AllenSpike/CPDR/README.md

 ## Example and user manual

 A Example shows the usecase of screening effective compounds targeting individual patient with colorectal cancer.
-Please check 'CPDR_user_manual.pdf' in the 'vignitte' folder.
+Please check the 'CPDR_user_manual.pdf' for guidance.
+The example data can be downloaded from the 'viginitte/images' folder.